 What does Charlotte Perkins Gilman's story "The Yellow Wall-paper" suggest about middle-class women's place and role(s) in this society?

-Upon completing this lesson, students will strengthen their understanding of literary devices such as setting, narrative style, symbol, and characterization.
+Identify and apply literary devices such as setting, narrative style, symbol, and characterization.

-Students will gain an understanding of the rapidly changing roles of American women in the nineteenth and early twentieth century.
+Analyze historical context with regard to changing roles of American women in the nineteenth and early twentieth century.